pantheon-systems/documentation/source/content/optimize-wp-options-table-autoloaded-data.md

  ### Avoid Using Transient Data

- You can use Pantheon's [Object Cache](/guides/object-cache) to minimize the use of transient data inside the `wp_options` table.
+ You can use Pantheon's [Object Cache Pro](/redis/wp) to minimize the use of transient data inside the `wp_options` table.

  ### Use Pantheon's Professional Services